 2. Does my baby have herpes antibodies?

-Maternal antibodies may be transferred to the newborn.
+Maternal antibodiesiXDefensive proteins produced by the immune system in response to foreign invaders such as bacteria and viruses. may be transferred to the newborn.
 A study suggests that women with pre-existing herpes infection have a complete immune response to the virus and may pass those antibodies to the baby.
 However, if the infection is acquired during pregnancy, maternal antibody production may not be enough to reach the baby and protect them from severe outcomes (5).

 Herpes virus cannot be eliminated from the body, but babies born with herpes may be treated with antiviral medications and supportive therapy.
 Babies may contract the virus from active as well as dormant maternal infection.
 Untreated herpes infection may have life-threatening consequences such as shock or coma.
 Check with your doctor if the baby develops skin lesions, breathing trouble, or jaundice.
 Transmission of active herpes from mother to child may be prevented by avoiding vaginal delivery and antiviral treatment of the mother during late pregnancy.